 Rules: NYSE rules are posted in the Regulations section of the NYSE Web site for each exchange (NYSE, Euronext, Amex, etc.).
 In addition, the NYSE Constitution and Rules are available in the CCH New York Stock Exchange Guide (discussed above) and also on Lexis (FEDSEC;NYSECR) and Westlaw (NYSE-RULES).

-Report Letters: NYSE Information Memos are available through the NYSE Rules & Interpretations page.
+Information memos: NYSE website provides Information Memos back to 1986.
 They are searchable on Lexis (FEDSEC:NY INFO).

 Weekly Bulletins: The NYSE Weekly Bulletin, published from 1995 to 2007, is available on Lexis (FEDSEC;NEBULA).
 You can find the NYSE ARC Weekly Bulletin online from 2000.